Rick's Free Auto Repair Advice

 gear reduction start stop starter

-so the motor spins at the same speed but the start motor turns at a much slower speed than a traditional starter.
+so the engine spins at the same speed but the start motor turns at a much slower speed than a traditional starter.
 Why is that important?
 Because 90% of the carbon brush wear in a traditional starter occurs during coast down after the starter is turned off.
-Get that?
 The majority of the brush wear does not occur during cranking.
 It occurs as the starter motor spins down.
 With a gear reduction starter, the cranking and the coast down speeds are much lower than a traditional starter so the coast down time is much shorter, leading to far less brush wear.

-Start stop starters use a different brush composition
+They use a completely different brush composition

-Start stop starters use different bearings
+They use different bearings

 Traditional starters use sintered bronze oil impregnated